 Paycheck Protection Program

-With the signing of the CARES Act, the Paycheck Protection Loan Program was created through the Small Business Administration (SBA).
 This program will provide cash-flow assistance through 100 percent federally guaranteed loans to employers who maintain their payroll during this emergency.
 If employers maintain their payroll, the loans will be forgiven.

 The Paycheck Protection Program Flexibility Act of 2020, which became law on June 5, 2020, extended the covered period for loan forgiveness from eight weeks after the date of loan disbursement to 24 weeks after the date of loan disbursement, providing substantially greater flexibility for borrowers to qualify for loan forgiveness.